The Maine Guide to Section 8 Housing

 There are around two dozen public housing authorities operating in cities and counties across the state of Maine to provide affordable housing assistance.
 Some of the largest housing authorities in Maine include Portland Housing Authority, Bangor Housing Authority, and Maine State Housing Authority.

-These agencies administer housing voucher programs, such as Section 8, manage public housing developments, provide elderly and disabled housing, offer homebuyer programs, and more.
+These agencies administer housing voucher programs, such as Maine’s Section 8, manage public housing developments, provide elderly and disabled housing, offer homebuyer programs, and more.
 Public housing authorities in Maine receive federal funding from the Department of Housing and Urban Development as well as local support for operations.

 Each agency serves a specific jurisdiction, whether that is a single municipality or a broader county region.
 A board of commissioners or directors oversees each agency and they have paid staff to manage properties, process applications, conduct inspections, and assist residents.